Profile

 Profile/About Me

-David received his B.A. in physics and biochemistry from the University of Pennsylvania and completed his Ph.D. in physics at the University of California, Santa Barbara, under Prof. Omar Saleh.
-As a postdoc, he developed single-molecule methods for measuring membrane-protein energetics under Prof. Tom Perkins at JILA.
-At Clemson, he is excited to build a lab focused on applying those single-molecule methods to studies of membrane proteins of biological and biomedical interest.
+David received his B.A. in Physics and Biochemistry from the University of Pennsylvania.
+He completed his Ph.D. in Physics at the University of California, Santa Barbara, working under Prof. Omar Saleh to use single-molecule magnetic tweezers experiments to measure the elasticity and ion interactions of single-stranded nucleic acids.
+As a postdoc, he developed AFM-based single-molecule methods for measuring membrane-protein energetics under Prof. Tom Perkins at JILA.
+He began his independent laboratory at Clemson in 2023.

 Research Interests